Off the Record Pittsburgh

 It's All Off the Record!

-Off the Record Pittsburgh will return to the Byham Theater in Downtown Pittsburgh again this fall with: "Off the Record XXIII: A.I - It's a Real Drag!"
-Save the date of Thursday, October 12, 2023, and keep checking back here and on our social media channels for more information as tickets and show details become available.
+Off the Record Pittsburgh will return to the Byham Theater in Downtown Pittsburgh again this fall with: "Off the Record XXIV" (Subtitle to Come At a Later Save the date of Thursday, October 17, 2024, and keep checking back here and on our social media channels for more information as tickets and show details become available.
 See you in October!The Off the Record Mission

 We are here to have fun - and to raise money for a good cause.
 Over the years, Off the Record has raised more than $600,000, primarily for Greater Pittsburgh Community Food Bank, as well as for local scholarship funds and other worthy causes.
 In the midst of the Covid pandemic, the OTR family produced two online-only shows that raised more than $50,000 to feed our neighbors in need.
 We couldn't do any of it without the talented people on stage and behind the scenes, or without the audience that keeps coming back year after year.
 Thank you, Pittsburgh!